 “Do you want some eggnog?”
 Luke offered, trying to make conversation.

-They’d only just met, and here she was ready to jump his bones in front of his family.
+They had only just met for Christ's sake!
+Yet here she was, ready to jump his bones in front of his family.
 What had become of her?
 It had most definitely been too long since she’d had any Penii.
 Emma bit her lip to stifle her laugh, thinking about the name her and Helen used to refer to the male genitalia.

-“Here, careful now, Sam made it,” Luke warned as he handed her a glass.
+“Here, careful now, Sam made it,” Luke warned as he handed her a glass of eggnog.

 “Thanks.”
 Their fingers brushed together as she took the glass from Luke.
-The sparks she felt as soon as her skin made contact with his, ignited every nerve ending inside her.
-Especially between the valley of her thighs, that she was now squeezing together with discomfort.
-A dull throbbing ache in her feminine region was almost enough to send her bolting for the door.
+The sparks she felt as soon as her skin made contact with his ignited every nerve ending inside her.
+Especially between the valley of her thighs... and now she was squeezing them together with discomfort.
+A dull throbbing ache in her feminine region was almost enough to send her bolting through the door.